nicktheo59/non-nicktheo59.github.io/index.md

 -- to a) to serve as a firm foundation for my descendents to also build on top of (should I be so lucky!), and
 b) to test my own understanding as I develop personal 'reference documentation'.
-Continued maintenance of this project is also my personal fight against early-onset Alzheimer's, and it is likely one day some big data summaries could be extacted from the text files.
+Continued maintenance of this project is also my personal fight against early-onset Alzheimer's, and it is likely one day some big data summaries could be extracted from the text files.

 It is not enough to read and study; you must create and solve.

 ## Aims
 I'm lucky.
-I got to grow up in the right environment, with the right family, and right education.
+I got to grow up in the right environment, with the right family, and get the right education.
 I spent my entire waking life orientatied towards one principle, in the same way Chris Hadfield chose to eat is vegetables from age 6 because he believed it would make him more likely to become an astronaut(!) -- My principle was more of a 'feeling' and the feeling was to 'search' for the roots of what drives humanity forward - and then contribute to it.

 What I (and feasibly You, my future collaborators) have decided to work on: